 - The water will steam and start to loosen any dirt or grease.

 - Let the oven cool, and then wipe the walls with a cleaning cloth.

-How to Clean Your Oven Floor
+How Do You Clean Your Oven Floor?

 If your oven floor is made from enamel, you can use a dedicated enamel cleaner to clean it.
 If you’re unsure what your oven floor is made from, check your manual or Google your cooker’s make and model.
 Failing that, contact the manufacturer.

 Cover the burner and oven elements to ensure no enamel cleaner gets onto them.
 Also make sure that when you’re wiping inside the oven that you don’t move or damage the seals.
 This can affect the oven’s ability to retain heat and will severely damage its performance.

 Invest in a sturdy, reliable Range Cooker that you can enjoy for years and years.
 With competitive, low prices, you can save money when you buy online today at Appliance City!